The gravitational eikonal: from particle, string and brane collisions to black-hole encounters

 Note that the result no longer depends on the cutoff $\omega^\ast$, so we may now send it to zero.
 What we obtain is thus a contribution localized at the zero-frequency end of the spectrum, i.e.~an effect intrinsically due to field configurations that are static in time domain.
 Substituting \eqref{inmfinal} into \eqref{2iddr}, we obtain

 so that, using \eqref{eq:sigmamn4p} and expanding for small deflections $Q = Q_{\text{1PM}}+\mathcal{O}(G^2)$,

 where we have recognized the 3PM radiation-reaction phase $\operatorname{Re}2\delta_2^\text{RR} (b)$.
+We also neglected a $b$-independent $\mathcal O(G)$ contribution, which would be tantamount to a finite shift of the (IR-divergent) Shapiro time delay.
 In this way, recalling that $2i\delta^\text{dr.} (b)$ defines the subtraction defining $2i\tilde\delta (b)$ in \eqref{eq:tildedelta}, we see that the inclusion of static modes in the dressing leads to an eikonal operator in which the overall phase $2i\tilde\delta (b)$ is the \emph{conservative} eikonal phase up to 3PM, i.e.~it does not include radiation-reaction effects.
 We shall see in later sections that the information about these effects is not lost, but is actually encoded in the ``soft factor'' $f_j(k)$ rather than in the explicit phase.

 Let us now turn to the prediction of this eikonal operator for two observables: the memory waveform and the angular momentum of the field.
 Proceeding like for \eqref{hmunufmunu}, but taking the expectation on the $\mathcal{S}_{s.r.}|\Psi_{\text{in}}\rangle$ state including static effects, we find the following asymptotic limit for the gravitational field considering a large distance $r$ at fixed retarded time $u$ and angles given by $n^\mu$ (see also \ref{app:asymptoticlimit})